25 Types Of Famous Turkish Kebabs You Have To Try

 I get it.
-You’ve visited Turkey once or twice, and you’ve tried a few different types of kebabs.
+You’ve visited Turkey once or twice and tried a few different types of kebabs.
 You liked them, but you want to try more.
-However, when a menu is placed in front of you, you’re so confused by the sheer number of different types you find it hard to choose the best one.
+However, when a menu is placed in front of you, you’re so confused by the sheer number of different types that you find it hard to choose the best one.

 It’s an eternal struggle; trust me, it has taken me more than a decade of living in Tükiye to figure it all out.